AssemblyScript/website/src/interoperability.md

 How to talk to AssemblyScript from C or other languages.

+## Strings

+Strings in AssemblyScript are stored in [WTF-16](https://simonsapin.github.io/wtf-8/#ill-formed-utf-16) encoding, closely matching JavaScript and its string APIs.
+When embedding AssemblyScript into a C or Rust environment, conversion between WTF-16 and UTF-8 is typically necessary \([API](./stdlib/string.md#encoding-api)\).

+Details to keep in mind: In UTF-16, certain Unicode **code points** are represented by two UTF-16 **code units** called surrogate pairs.
+However, just like in JavaScript, strings are not sanitized so lone surrogates can appear in a string, which are technically ill-formed UTF-16.
+This is done to mimic JavaScript as closely as possible, and avoids string re-encoding when calling JavaScript APIs from WebAssembly.

+We hope that future WebAssembly features will be designed with both C/Rust and JS/WebAPIs in mind without penalizing the respective other. ([1](https://github.com/WebAssembly/interface-types/issues/13), [2](https://github.com/WebAssembly/gc/issues/145))

 ## Class layout

-Layout of objects in memory resembles that of non-packed C structs, and `@unmanaged` classes \(not tracked by GC\) can be used to describe them:
+Layout of objects in memory resembles that of non-packed C structs, and `@unmanaged` classes \(not tracked by GC, essentially C structs\) can be used to describe them:

 ```c
 struct Foo {